You’ll find on this page:

 FAQs

-You must not park on or across a driveway or prevent access to the property including parking in your own driveway outside if the property boundary.
+You must not park on or across a driveway or prevent access to the property, including parking in your own driveway outside of the property boundary.
 This restriction reduces visibility for road users and restricts pedestrian access.

-It is an offense to leave semi-trailers and trucks parked on any roadway in the City of Holdfast Bay for longer than one hour if they exceed 7.5metres in length or 4.5 tonnes in weight.
+It is an offence to leave semi-trailers and trucks parked on any roadway in the City of Holdfast Bay for longer than one hour if they exceed 7.5 metres in length or 4.5 tonnes in weight.
 This regulation applies to all streets and roads within the city, including industrial areas.

 Time limits apply to some council-owned car parks and streets.
 They have been set to keep car parks available for shoppers and should not be used for all-day parking.

-We are authorised to remove abandoned vehicles from a public place but all attempts will be made to locate the owner first for them to remove the vehicle.
-If the owner contacts us, the vehicle is not considered abandoned and may still remain stationary until repairs or a tow can be arranged by the owner.
+We are authorised to remove abandoned vehicles from a public place, but all attempts will be made to locate the owner first before they remove the vehicle.
+If the owner contacts us, the vehicle is not considered abandoned and may still remain stationary until the owner can arrange repairs or a tow.

-- If the vehicle does not move and we have not had contact from the owner, we may complete a vehicle search through the Dept. of Infrastructure and Transport, to obtain the owner's details.
+• If the vehicle does not move and we have not received contact from the owner, we may complete a vehicle search through the Department of Infrastructure and Transport to obtain the owner's details.

-- If the vehicle does not move and we have had no contact from the owner within 14 days the vehicle may be towed.
+• If the vehicle does not move and we have not received a response from the owner within 14 days, the vehicle may be towed.

 A vehicle is deemed not parallel parked if it is not aligned as closely as possible with the line of the kerb.
 Furthermore, it is an offence to park a vehicle so that it is facing opposite the legal driving direction on the side of the road where it is parked.
 Parking between a parked vehicle and the centre of the road to pick up or drop off is an offence.